 Lastly, Maples establishes trusts for clients, some of whom choose to be registered as exempted trusts under Cayman Islands law.
-Exempted trusts afford official confirmation in the form of a certificate that the trust will remain exempt form any potential future direct taxes that may be imposed by the Cayman Islands for a specified period of time of up to 50 years.
-Such certificates are regarded in the market as reflecting the stable status quo as well as providing an additional level of commercial certainty.28 A senior Maples and Calder partner said that the clients for their trust business are invariably institutional trustees rather than the settlers of trusts, and mainly consist of banks (U.S. and non-U.S.) serving as trustees for non-U.S. taxpayers in private wealth management, and that wealthy individuals in Central and South America and the Middle East establish trusts in other nations such as the Cayman Islands to manage their wealth primarily because their not having a common law tradition.
+Exempted trusts afford official confirmation in the form of a certificate that the trust will remain exempt from any potential future direct taxes that may be imposed by the Cayman Islands for a specified period of time of up to 50 years.
+Such certificates are regarded in the market as reflecting the stable status quo as well as providing an additional level of commercial certainty.
+A senior Maples and Calder partner said that the clients for their trust business are invariably institutional trustees rather than the settlers of trusts, and mainly consist of banks (U.S. and non-U.S.) serving as trustees for non-U.S. taxpayers in private wealth trusts.
+He stated that a portion of Maples trust business involves private wealth management, and that wealthy individuals in Central and South America and the Middle East establish trusts in other nations such as the Cayman Islands to manage their wealth primarily because their home jurisdictions have no structure equivalent to a trust due to their not having a common law tradition.
 According to Maples and Calder partners, being able to offer Cayman

-23 For more detail see the E-supplement to this report, GAO-08-1028SP.
+$^{\rm 23}$ For more detail see the E-supplement to this report, GAO-08-1028SP.